-My name is Dawn Spearman and I am a second year mature student.
-My course is BSc Learning Disability Nursing Practice.
-The course is 3 years long and when I graduate and become a registered nurse I will be 35 years old.
+My name is Dawn Spearman and I am a second year mature student, studying for the BSc (Hons) Learning Disability Nursing Practice course.
+The course is three years long and when I graduate and become a registered nurse I will be 35 years old.

-I chose Sunderland University as I had noticed old friends on social media discussing the universities nursing programme.
-These students went on to become adult nurses but I knew being a Learning Disability nurse was the right career for me, I had seen too many episodes of poor practice in my old job as a care assistant to not try and influence future practice.
+I chose to study at Sunderland as I had noticed old friends on social media discussing the University's nursing courses.
+These students went on to become adult nurses, but I knew being a learning disability nurse was the right career for me.
+I had seen too many episodes of poor practice in my old job as a care assistant to not try and influence future practice.

-I did not attend any open days and applied through clearing.
-I had previously studied another degree at Teesside university and felt the facilities at the University of Sunderland were much better and more up to date in terms of technology.
-I did have some reservations, for example I was worried that I would struggle with the transition from carer to nurse and that I would struggle with the terminology.
+I didn't attend any open days, but applied through Clearing.
+I had previously studied another degree at a different university, but I felt the facilities at Sunderland were much better and more up to date in terms of technology.
+I did have some reservations – for example, I was worried about the transition from carer to nurse and concerned that I would struggle with the terminology.

-I have found both of these worries were unfounded.
+I soon discovered that both of these worries were unfounded.
 I feel very supported and have developed a close circle of friends within my cohort.
-As the entire cohort of LD nurses is only 15 we all get along well and we can support each other through our studies.
-The programme leads have been very supportive in terms of understanding the terminology and pinpoint additional resources if we need it to go away and look at.
-We are also given time to perform additional reading at the end of most lectures to allow for consolidation of our learning.
+As the entire cohort of learning disability nurses is only 15, we all get along well and we can support each other through our studies.
+The Programme Leaders have been very supportive in terms of helping us to understand the terminology and pinpointing additional resources if we need them.
+We are also given time to undertake additional reading at the end of most lectures to allow for consolidation of our learning.

 I have made the decision to remain at home whilst I study as I have a husband and family to support.
-This has made the transition to University slightly easier as I could still be an active member of the household.
-I was apprehensive that leaving a comfortably paid job to become a student would have a negative effect on my finances but I have found that with student loans and bursaries, I am no worse off financially.
-As the course is not all day every day, I balance my work/home life by studying Monday-Friday 9-5 and after that I am a wife and parent.
-I do not feel disadvantaged as a mature student to that of my younger members of my cohort.
+This has made the transition to university slightly easier as I could still be an active member of the household.
+I was apprehensive that leaving a comfortably paid job to become a student would have a negative effect on my finances, but I've found that with student loans and bursaries, I am no worse off financially.
+Teaching on the course doesn't happen all day every day, so I balance my work and home life by studying Monday to Friday 9-5, and outside that time, I am a wife and parent.
+I don't feel disadvantaged as a mature student compared to the younger members of my cohort.
 We are all treated equally and with respect.

 BSc (Hons) Learning Disability Nursing